Features

 Connect local diagnostics to Castrel's intelligence.

-It provides three core capabilities:
+It provides five core capabilities:

 • Document operations: read / write / edit files (with path and size constraints)